MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 Pseudolocalization is a strategy where you can verify that your product is localizable without actually localizing into a real language.
 Pseudolocalization is informally referred to as simply "pseudo" when you're working in the context of localization.

-## Pseudo translation
+## Pseudotranslation

-Pseudo translation is an automated transformation of source text.
+Pseudotranslation is an automated transformation of source text.
 It simulates common effects of translation that commonly cause issues with a product.
 The transformation remains understandable enough that the product can still be used and tested without knowing a foreign language.

 Resources that haven't been exposed to localization are readily apparent because they won't be pseudo-translated.

+The pseudotranslation process will:

 - Add accents and characters from other scripts.